Skip to main content

 “From music projects in high-security prisons and music listening in warehouse settings in the UK, to sound baths in America and music performance anxiety in New Zealand, the students have treated us to a truly global take on issues that are important to them across a breadth of professional and geographical contexts.

-Here, graduating students Sinéad Hill and Naomi Harlan offer insight into why they joined the programme, their highlights and future plans.
+Here, new graduates Sinéad Hill and Naomi Harlan offer insight into why they joined the programme, their highlights and future plans

 Tell us about yourself – what’s your background?